Leif Målberg

 Leif Målberg (born 1 September 1945) is a former Swedish footballer.

 Målberg played his whole career for IF Elfsborg from 1965 to 1980.
 He was one of the club's most important defenders at the time.
 He played 337 games for his club.

-He was a member of the Sweden national football team in the 1970 FIFA World Cup.
+He was a member of the Sweden men's national football team in the 1970 FIFA World Cup.